 - Bardet-Biedl Syndrome is characterized by a spectrum of signs and symptoms.
 Since many parts of the body may be involved, the type and severity of symptoms may differ in each affected individual.
 Vision defects are the most common symptoms, along with polydactyly (extra finger or toe), abnormal body fat distribution, small genitals in males, and learning disabilities

-- As a consequence of the syndrome being multisystem affecting, many complications are known to arise including blindness, high blood pressure, type-2 diabetes, kidney malfunction, and infertility
+- As a consequence of the syndrome being multi-systemic, many complications are known to arise including blindness, high blood pressure, type-2 diabetes, kidney malfunction, and infertility

 - A diagnosis of Bardet-Biedl Syndrome may be made through a number of tests, including a physical examination, evaluation of family medical history, assessment of symptoms, and genetic testing

 - Treatment options for Bardet-Biedl Syndrome are generally tailored towards addressing the symptoms.
 Individuals with significant symptoms related to the eye, kidney, ear, and the gastrointestinal system may be referred to appropriate healthcare professionals